Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Introduction

 As in \cite{SandstedeStrut,Sandstede1998}, we will use a spatial dynamics approach.
+We note that since the wavespeed $c$ is a fixed parameter, all solutions obtained this way will be traveling waves with speed $c$.
 From this perspective, the primary solitary wave is a homoclinic orbit connecting the unstable and stable manifolds of a saddle equilibrium point at the origin.
 A multi-pulse is a multi-loop homoclinic orbit which remains close to the primary homoclinic orbit, and a periodic multi-pulse is a multi-loop periodic orbit.
 Unlike multi-pulses on the real line, which exist in discrete families (see \cref{fig:KdV5double}, right panel), periodic multi-pulses exist in continuous families, since there is an additional degree of freedom in their construction.
-Consider, for example, a double pulse.
+Consider, for example, a 2-pulse.
 Whereas a 2-pulse on the real line can be described by a single length parameter representing the distance between the two peaks, the characterization of a periodic 2-pulse requires two length parameters $X_0$ and $X_1$ (\cref{fig:KdV5periodicMP}, left panel).
 The length of the periodic domain is $2X = 2X_0 + 2X_1$.
+Double pulse solutions on the real line correspond to the formal limit $X_1 \rightarrow \infty$.
+The length parameter $X_0$ (represented by the red solid and blue dotted horizontal lines in \cref{fig:KdV5periodicMP}) formally converges to the distance between the two peaks in the double pulse solution on the real line (these solutions are shown in the right panel of \cref{fig:KdV5double}).
+As a consequence of this additional degree of freedom and the reversibility of the system, symmetric periodic 2-pulses $(X_0 = X_1)$ exist for all sufficiently large $X_0$, and asymmetric periodic 2-pulses $(X_0 \neq X_1)$ bifurcate from these symmetric periodic 2-pulses in a series of pitchfork bifurcations (\cref{fig:KdV5periodicMP}, center panel).
+The symmetric periodic 2-pulse solutions ($X_0 = X_1$) correspond to periodic single-pulse solutions with the period $2X_0$ repeated twice on the period $2X$.